B2B Sales GlossaryDefinition · Sales Outsourcing

 Outsourced Sales Development Reps (SDRs) are external B2B prospecting specialists provided by a third-party agency to run your outbound sales activities.
 They handle tasks like cold calling, email outreach, LinkedIn prospecting, lead qualification, and meeting setting so companies can generate pipeline without hiring, training, and managing full-time internal SDR teams.

-Understanding Outsourced Sales Development Reps (SDR) in B2B Sales
+What Outsourced Sales Development Reps (SDR) means in practice

 In modern B2B sales organizations, outsourced SDRs are used in several ways.
 Some companies fully outsource top-of-funnel prospecting so internal sellers can focus on discovery calls, demos, and closing.
 Others use outsourced SDR pods to test new ICPs, geographies, or products before committing to permanent headcount.
 Mature revenue teams often run a hybrid model, blending in-house SDRs with outsourced capacity to smooth seasonality, cover additional time zones, or backfill roles during hiring freezes.